 - Friday, October 11, 2019 10:00 a.m. to 1:00 p.m.

-If you are interested in learning more, attending an upcoming IWWP meeting or delegating a member of your organization, please contact the Wellness Council of Indiana at (317) 264-2165 or email firstname.lastname@example.org
+If you have questions, please contact the Wellness Council of Indiana at (317) 264-2165 or email firstname.lastname@example.org

 Below are slide presentations from prior IWWP meetings.